hupfdule/re-search/README.md

 * `Ctrl-j` Accept and execute the result
 * `Ctrl-f` Accept and place cursor at the start of the search string

+* `Ctrl-b` Accept and execute readline `backward-char` function at the start of the search string
 * `Alt-b` Accept and execute readline `backward-word` function at the start of the search string
 * `Alt-f` Accept and execute readline `forward-word` function at the start of the search string
 * `Alt-d` Accept and execute readline `kill-word` function at the start of the search string